adam-gaia/lineno/README.md

 ```

-- Multiple filters may be specified by commas or whitespace

-  - There is no need for lists of filters to be in numerical order
+Multiple filters may be specified by commas or whitespace.
+There is no need for lists of filters to be in numerical order

 ```console
 $ lineno -f file.txt 3 2 1 10:12